inivekin/abosa/abosa.typ

 when per-square-inch was pliable wi self-inflicted fissuring.
 My calcifying circuitry,
-it dessicated each misgive.
+it dessicates unemmisive.
 A little is a lot fae me,
-an I've much less than that tae live.
+an I've much less than that tae give.
 Could that I give an nae run dry - a giving wi stability -
 I'd love tae learn tae give fae aye